diamond-diadem/diamond-diadem.github.io/content/en/workflows/aiida-diffusion-wf/installation.md

 source $PACKAGE_DIR/aiida-diffusion-wf/bin/activate
 ```

-One need to adapt the path depending on where the python environment have been created.
+One need to adapt the path depending on where the python environment has been created.
 Note that this path must be accessible inside the aiida container, it can be useful to properly create the instance in the previous step in a appropriate location and using `--bind $PWD:$PWD` to acces to the python environment.

 > Note : in a future implementation, we will package the whole workflow in a single apptainer image (instead of using `aiida_raspa`, so that the libraries can be directly imported inside the container.